samwam2/BallDots1.spritebuilder/README.md

 ### Week 7 (8/4 - 8/7/2015)
 * Determine what other polish is needed
+* Finish random level generator
+* Submit to app store on the 9th
+* Write game description for App store
-* Fix stuff
+* Screenshots

 ### Week 8 (8/10 - 8/15/2014) - _finishing the polish_
 * Check for all bugs
-* Integrate analytics
+* Integrate analytics for next update
-* Screenshots
-* Write game description for App store
-* Upload to App store for review
 * Play around with Apportable to see if Android release is feasible
+* Work on next update